Here’s my guide to visiting the Vatican Pinacoteca, which is the Vatican’s picture gallery. It’s one of the world’s best small museums.

 In this guide, I identify 18 must see masterpieces in the Vatican Pinacoteca and give you tips for visiting the renowned, but largely secret, art gallery.

 More than 7 million people visit the Vatican Museums each year.
-But very few realize that there's much more to this extraordinary collection than the Raphael Rooms and the Sistine Chapel.
-The Vatican isn't just a rat race to get to the Michelangelo frescos, mesmerizing as they are.
+But very few realize that there’s much more to this extraordinary collection than the Sistine Chapel.
+The Vatican isn’t just a rat race to get to the Michelangelo frescos, mesmerizing as they are!

-The Pinacoteca has over 450 top tier paintings and other masterpieces.
-You'll find stunning art works by Giotto, Raphael, Leonardo da Vinci, Titian, Caravaggio, and Bernini.
+The Pinacoteca has stunning art works by Giotto, Raphael, Leonardo da Vinci, Titian, Caravaggio, and Bernini.
 The Pinacoteca is effectively a mini-Louvre of Italian painting.

 Overview of the Vatican Pinacoteca